mitmproxy/www/src/content/posts/releases/mitmproxy52/index.md

 ##### *Editorial Note: Hi!*

 *My name is [Martin Plattner](https://mplattner.at) ([@mplattner](https://github.com/mplattner)) and I'm this years' [Google Summer of Code](https://summerofcode.withgoogle.com/) student for mitmproxy.
-My main task so far was the implementation of the new replacement addons that I've described below.
+My main task so far was the implementation of the new replacement addons that I describe below.
 It's been a great experience already and I'm looking forward to the rest of the summer.*

 ## New Replacement UX